 There seems to be a long-standing debate about whether charcoal or gas grills produce better tasting food.
 The answer is hard to determine and may come down to personal preference and some of these details.

 Charcoal vs. Gas Grill Debate

-When asked, people will likely have their own opinion on how to barbeque and what type of grill achieves the best result.
+People likely have their own opinion on how to barbeque and what type of grill achieves the best result.
 There is also a lot of personal preference involved, both with taste, ease of use, and cost of both the grill and the fuel (charcoal or gas).
-If you have a grill that you don't enjoy using, you aren't going to grill much and probably won't invest the time and energy in cooking good food.
+It's best to pick a grill that you like using.

 Gas Grill Benefits

-A major benefit of a gas grill is time.
+A major benefit of a gas grill is grilling in less time and being more efficient.
 You don't have to wait for the charcoal to ignite and get to the desired temperature.
 A gas grill is extremely convenient.
-Turn it on, set it the temperature you want, and get ready to grill.
+Turn it on, set it the temperature, and get ready to grill.
 In addition to convenience, gas grills are usually easier to clean up and gas is less expensive than charcoal.